Health Topics

 More About This Health ConditionMultiple sclerosis

-Variations in the HLA-DRB1 gene have been associated with an increased risk of developing multiple sclerosis.
+Versions of the HLA-DRB1 gene have been associated with an increased risk of developing multiple sclerosis.
 This condition affects the brain and spinal cord (central nervous system), causing muscle weakness, poor coordination, numbness, and a variety of other health problems.
-One variant of this gene, called HLA-DRB1*15:01, is the most strongly linked genetic factor for the risk of multiple sclerosis.
+One version of the HLA-DRB1 gene, called HLA-DRB1*15:01, is strongly linked to a high risk of developing multiple sclerosis.

-Because the HLA-DRB1 gene is involved in the immune system, changes in it might be related to the autoimmune response and inflammation that damage nerves and the protective coating surrounding them (the myelin sheath), leading to the signs and symptoms of multiple sclerosis.
-However, it is unclear exactly what role HLA-DRB1 gene variants play in development of multiple sclerosis.
+Because the HLA-DRB1 gene is involved in the immune response, changes in the gene might lead to the autoimmune response and inflammation that damage the nerves and cause the signs and symptoms of multiple sclerosis.
+However, it is unclear exactly what role different versions of the HLA-DRB1 gene play in the development of multiple sclerosis.
 A combination of genetic and environmental factors is likely involved in this condition.

 More About This Health ConditionNarcolepsy